ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 on how to deploy OMERO.web.

-If you generated configuration stanzas using :omerocmd:`web config` which enables OMERO.web via Nginx, they will include **hard-coded links** to your previous version of OMERO.
+If you generated configuration stanzas using :omerocmd:`web config` which enables OMERO.web via NGINX, they will include **hard-coded links** to your previous version of OMERO.
 Therefore, you should regenerate your config files when upgrading, remembering to merge in any of your own modifications if necessary.
 You should carry out this step even for minor version upgrades as